pricing best practices

 Common Challenges in Enforcing MAP Pricing

-Enforcing MAP pricing can be challenging for manufacturers and distributors.
-Below are few of the challenges they may face:
+Enforcing MAP policies can be challenging for manufacturers and distributors.
+Below are a few of the challenges they may face:

 Challenges in Enforcing MAP Pricing

-To effectively monitor and enforce MAP pricing, manufacturers and distributors can follow these best practices:
+To effectively monitor and enforce MAP, manufacturers and distributors can follow these best practices:

 1. Use automated monitoring tools: Utilize automated tools to scan retailer websites and online marketplaces for pricing below the minimum advertised price (MAP).